Search

 The initial phase, termed “technology-based,” involves the development of standards by the EPA to control air toxics emissions from specific industry groups, known as MACT standards.
 These standards are derived from the emission levels already achieved by controlled and low-emitting sources within the industry.
 The subsequent phase, referred to as “risk-based” or residual risk, requires the EPA to assess whether more health-protective standards are necessary.

-On September 9, 2020, the EPA finalized revisions to the Mercury and Air Toxins Standards (MATS), imposing stricter limits on the allowable levels of mercury (Hg) and other pollutants emitted by coal and coal-fired power plants.
+On September 9, 2020, the EPA finalized revisions to the Mercury and Air Toxins Standards (MATS), imposing stricter limits on the allowable levels of mercury (Hg) and other pollutants emitted by coal and oil-fired power plants.
 These MATS revisions from September 2020 are set to become mandatory in 2024.

 Proposed MATS Changes